Quebec French lexicon: Nautical terms

 A number of terms that in other French-speaking regions are exclusively nautical are used in wider contexts in Quebec.
 This is often attributed to the original arrival of French immigrants by ship, and to the dominance of the Saint Lawrence River as the principal means of transport among the major settlements of the region in the past centuries.
 An example is the word débarquer, which in Quebec means to get off any conveyance (a car, a train); in France, this word means only to disembark from a ship or aircraft (descendre from other vehicles), plus some colloquial uses.
 Another example would be vadrouille for mop (in French it would mean wandering or a mop made of ropes and used on a ship, the regular house mop would be called serpillère).

 Political terms

 Since Canada uses the Westminster system, unlike republican France, many political terms devised in English have had to be imported or new terms created.
 This is not always easy, and can lead to awkward constructions, the most famous example being Dominion, for which there is no French translation.
 As well in Canadian English the first minister of the federation is called the Prime Minister and the first minister of a province is called a Premier.
+An electoral district in Canada is called a "riding" in anglophone Canada but a "comté" in Québec.

 However French makes no distinction and both are called Premier ministre in all cases.
 For example, "Premier ministre du Canada", "Premier ministre du Québec / de l'Alberta", etc.